adirahman/element-face-sdk-android/docs/element-face-sdk-guide.md

 - `element-face-support`: the additional support module enabling local device enrollment for offline usage
 - `element-face-ui`: the add-on package for rich UI / UX and animations

-It is straightforward to use `element-face-cam` and `element-face-core` for face authentication processing on the server, and `element-face-support` and `element-face-ui` are optional according to usage.
+It is straightforward to use `element-face-cam` and `element-face-core` for requesting face authentication in the Element backend, and `element-face-support` and `element-face-ui` are optional according to usage.
 Simply declare the modules in the dependency section and the SDK will configure automatically.
-No extra settings are needed.

 ## Version Support
-### Android device & development environments
+### Android device, development environments, and Element Dashboard
 - The minimum Android device requirement is Android 5.0 or API 21 (Android OS Lollipop and up).
 A minimum of 2GB of RAM is recommended for optimal performance.
-- Android Studio 4.0.1 with Gradle Wrapper 6.1.1
-- Android Target SDK Version 29, Build Tool Version 29.0.3, and AndroidX
+- Android Target SDK Version 29, Build Tool Version 29.0.3, and AndroidX.

-### Prerequisites
-Please refer to [prerequisites](prerequisites.md) for more information.
+- Please refer to [prerequisites](prerequisites.md) to configure the development environments.

 ### Dependencies for `element-face-cam`
 - AndroidX WorkManager: 2.3.4